kenilshah42/backend-engineer-assesment-stripe/README.md

 # Getting Started

-**IMPORTANT: Do not send pull requests to this repository.
-This is a template repository and is not used for grading.
-Any pull requests will be closed and ignored.**

 ## Introduction

 If you are reading this, you are probably have received this project as a coding challenge.
 Please read the instructions